 Kenny was a college sophomore and I was a freshman when he proposed.
 We were both music majors, and both had jobs as well - I was playing keyboards in local bands at night, and he was the night manager of a convenience store.
 Unlike most of my other male friends, Kenny was already planning for a home and family.
 Hard-working and thrifty, he was putting away money for a down payment on a house.
 I adored him.
 We had so much in common - including the fact that we both liked guys.

 Yep, Kenny was gay.
-It was not a 'lifestyle choice'; it was not a 'sexual preference', like drinking tea instead of coffee.
+It was not a 'lifestyle choice'; it was not a 'sexual preference', like 'preferring' tea to coffee.
 Believe me, Kenny did not just wake up one fine morning and say, "I think I'll alienate my family, exclude myself from the social mainstream, jeopardize my ability to choose where I live and what I do, and lay myself open to rejection, discrimination, violence, hate, and fear."
 Folks, I'm afraid he was born that way.
 Take it from someone who grew up with him.

 As close as we were in high school, we never talked about it.
 He had a 'girlfriend', a sax player at another high school, and we both pretended that he was in love with her long enough for him to have a prom date.
 It wasn't until after I graduated in the late '70s and disco was king that Kenny opened up to me about being gay.
 He introduced me to the gay subculture in our town, and I went with him to the gay bars and the all-night discos.
 He would have crushes on guy after guy, always so sure that this one was 'the one', but somehow it never seemed to work out.
 Although finally free to 'be himself' with other people who felt the way he did, the long-term relationship and stability that he wanted so much was at odds with the hedonistic excesses of the era, and there was no social framework in place to support him.

-Well, it turned out we didn't get married after all; there was that pesky detail of 'being in love' that we knew, as young and nutty as we were, was the real reason for getting married.
+Well, as it turned out, we didn't get married after all; there was that pesky detail of 'being in love' that we knew, as young and nutty as we were, was the real reason for getting married.
 As much as we loved each other as friends, there would never be a marriage in our hearts.
 We went our separate ways; I went on the road and he stayed in our home town, still working, still saving, still waiting and hoping for the dream to come true.
 We still kept in touch, and when I came home to visit my family, we'd get together and catch up on each others' lives.
-Kenny eventually got the home, but the life partner to share it with never happened.
+Kenny eventually got the home, but the life partner to share it with never came along.

 After a few years, I moved to California and my visits were spaced farther and farther apart.
 Sometimes I saw him, sometimes I didn't, but there was always 'next time'.
 I got married (for real) and after the birth of my first child, I flew back home with my husband and new son, eager to introduce them to my family and friends.
 I couldn't catch up with Kenny; I left messages on his machine, but in the whirlwind of activity surrounding the new baby, I put Kenny on my 'next time' list.